U.S. Durable Goods Orders Unexpectedly Climb 0.9% In February

 The Commerce Department said durable goods orders climbed by 0.9 percent in February after spiking by an upwardly revised 3.3 in January.

-Economists had expected durable goods orders to slump by 1.0 percent compared to the previously reported 3.2 percent surge.
+Economists had expected durable goods orders to slump by 1.0 percent compared to the 3.2 percent surge that had been reported for the previous month.

+The unexpected growth by durable goods orders partly reflected a continued increase by orders for transportation equipment, which jumped by 1.5 percent in February after soaring by 10.2 percent in January.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved